gaeVG/pp-teleport/README.md

 ensure pp-teleport
 ```

-> Note, you will be able to add teleport in the `config.lua` file
+> Note, you will be able to add / remove teleport in the `config.lua` file

+> If you want the job to be on `root`, simply put `all` in place of the job name

 ## Credits